 The colon is a tube made of muscles that squeeze then relax to help move waste out of the body.
 The work of the colon is controlled by a number of nerves.
 In Hirschsprung disease, the nerves that tell the colon to relax are missing in one area.
 This means that part of the colon can never relax and fully open.
 Waste movement can get slowed or stopped in the area.
 It often occurs in the lower part of the colon but can sometimes include the whole colon.

 The missing nerves do not develop as the fetus grows.
 It is not clear why this happens.
 Some families may have a strong history of hirschsprung disease.
 In this case, it is probably due to a problem with the genes that have instructions for how the body develops.

-Factors that may increase your child's chance of Hirschsprung's include:
+Hirschsprung is more common in boys.
+Other factors that may increase your child's chance of Hirschsprung include:

 Symptoms found in newborns include:

 Symptoms found in young children include: